 Master Builder HPF is open to both single family builders and multifamily developers.
 Single family projects must be enrolled in CAHP and install HPF in a minimum of 10 homes, while multifamily projects must be enrolled in California Multifamily New Homes and install HPF in a minimum of one building per property.
-All projects must complete HPF installation by December 1, 2019.
+All projects must complete installation of program-approved HPF by December 1, 2019.
 Master Builder HPF participants can earn up to $15,000 in incentives for single family projects and up to $20,000 for multifamily projects.

-Master Builder defines HPF as less than or equal to a 0.21 U-Factor in all climate zones, and less than or equal to a 0.23 SHGC in climate zones 2, 4, 6-15 (2019 SHGC prescriptive code requirement) where Title 24 code dictates a SHGC limit.
-The program has selected a U-Factor of 0.21 because this U-factor is typically achieved with triple-pane windows.
+Master Builder defines HPF as triple pane windows with less than or equal to a 0.21 U-Factor in all climate zones, and less than or equal to a 0.23 SHGC in climate zones 2, 4, 6-15 (2019 SHGC prescriptive code requirement), where Title 24 code dictates a SHGC limit.
 Participating projects shall have all products approved by the program prior to enrollment and install HPF for all primary windows including casement, slider, hung, picture, and bay windows.
 The program will exempt skylights, garden windows, French doors, sliding glass doors, or any door with a glazed area of more than one half of the door area.
 The program may also exempt specialty non-standard window sizes and types on a case by case basis if those windows cannot be sourced to meet the program’s HPF thermal specifications.
 In addition, projects shall meet the prescriptive code requirement that the glazing area be less than or equal to 20 percent of total conditioned floor are area, and that west-facing glazing be less than 5 percent of conditioned floor area.

 CAHP provides an incentive kicker of $200 per lot for high performance fenestration, and the windows’ increased efficiency will raise participants’ Delta EDRs and increase CAHP incentives.